Graduate study in sociology focuses on the Doctor of Philosophy. Students are awarded the M.A. as they fulfill requirements for the Ph.D. degree.

 The Master of Arts program in sociology requires 30 s.h. of graduate credit with thesis or research paper and 38 s.h. of graduate credit without.
+Students must maintain a program g.p.a. of at least 3.25.
 The program without thesis is intended for students seeking a terminal degree and for whom a wider range of course content in sociology is appropriate.

 All M.A. students must complete the following courses with grades of B-minus or higher.